Syria 'failure' looms, mediator seeks US, Russian help

 A U.S. State Department spokesman said on Wednesday that the government had pledged to release men after screening.

+At an assembly area where evacuees were being registered on Wednesday, journalists found surrendering rebel fighters and Syrian security forces personnel voicing varying degrees of hostility, suspicion, fear and also a willingness to reconcile.

+As a bus carrying evacuees arrived, Syrian Red Crescent workers formed a human corridor so they could walk unhindered to a building where they would be searched before receiving a meal comprising a banana, an apple, a piece of meat pie, a croissant and two small packets of biscuits.

-Amnesty International urged the U.N.
-Security Council to overcome its differences and act to help the up to a quarter of a million Syrian civilians stuck under siege.
+Amnesty International urged the United Nations Security Council to overcome its differences and act to help the up to a quarter of a million Syrian civilians stuck under siege.

 Survivors from Homs told of cigarettes costing $30 a pack and of food being unobtainable.
 Some spoke of people dying after foraging poisonous weeds.
 One man said he had cooked and eaten a cat, adding: "It tastes like any other meat."

-(Additional reporting by Khaled Yacoub Oweis and Oliver Holmes in Geneva, Steve Gutterman and Gabriela Baczynska in Moscow, Erika Solomon in Beirut and a reporter in Homs; Writing by Alastair Macdonald; editing by David Stamp)
+(Additional reporting by Khaled Yacoub Oweis and Oliver Holmes in Geneva, Steve Gutterman in Moscow, Erika Solomon in Beirut and a reporter in Homs; Writing by Alastair Macdonald; editing by Philippa Fletcher)